Coming to Costa Rica?

 Passport & visa

-Search if you need visa at: http://costarica.com/visa
+Search if you need a visa at: https://www.embassycr.org/en/servicioslegales-1

 More general information about Costa Rica